-Some reasons for moving to a big bed
+Some reasons for moving from cot to bed

-- Your child might have started climbing out of the cot.
+- your child has started climbing out of the cot

-- If your child is toilet training, you might want your child to be able to get to the toilet easily during the night.
+- your child is toilet training and you want your child to be able to get to the toilet easily during the night

-- You might have a new baby who needs the cot.
+- you have a new baby who needs the cot

-- You might have decided to move your child out of your bed and into a big bed.
+- you’ve decided to move your child out of your bed and into her own bed.